answet/wallhaven-collection-downloader/README.md

 The collections belonging to the user will be listed, just indicate the number of the collection you want to download.

 ## Dependencies:
-This script depends on Requests module.
+This script depends on the Requests module.
-You can install requirements running this command:
+You can install the requirements by running this command:
 ```
 $ pip install -r requirements.txt
 ```